 Florence K. had a stroke about 3 months ago.
 She was recovering nicely but still had trouble with drinking coffee and other liquids.
 She coughed after each sip.
 Prior to the stroke, she enjoyed coffee with her friends every Tuesday and Friday morning.
 Since the stroke, she refused to join them due to the inability to drink coffee without coughing.
-Therefore, her speechlanguage pathologist had her practice dipping a cookie in the coffee but avoiding drinking the coffee.
+Therefore, her SLP had her practice dipping a cookie in the coffee but avoiding drinking the coffee.
 They practiced it in the session.
 During the following session, Florence reported an enjoyable visit with her friends, and no one noticed her dipping the cookie in the coffee and not drinking the coffee.
 Eating is a social function as well as a nutritional necessity.
 When an illness or disease is further compounded by dysphagia, the natural social functions in which food plays a role are limited.
-13 The person with a swallowing disorder can no longer participate seamlessly in the social interactions that surround meals.
-That person is no longer able to eat in their normal environment (eg, home) or with the same individuals that they have dined with in the past.
-The meal is now in a clinical setting or in a setting with a caregiver following a prescribed diet that may include foods that are new to the individual and not part of their lifelong diet.
+The person with a swallowing disorder can no longer participate seamlessly in the social interactions that surround meals.
+He or she is no longer able to eat in his or her normal environment (home, for example) or with the same individuals that he or she has dined with in the past.
+The meal is now in a clinical setting or in a setting with a caregiver following a prescribed diet that may include foods that are new to the individual and not part of his or her lifelong diet.
 In controlled settings such as a hospital or nursing home, the diet to adhere to is one that will allow the patient to regain health rather than a diet that has a primary purpose of enjoyment.